-A bad credit rating may prevent you from securing a home loan.
+A bad credit score, based on your credit history, may therefore prevent you from securing a home loan.
 Each black mark on your credit report increases the chances that a lender will say “no”.

 Legal issues are also recorded.
 In particular, the file contains information about court judgements and writs.
 Bankruptcies and Part 9 agreements also get noted.

-• Mortgage Arrears: Every missed home loan payment counts against you.
-If you have missed several in six months most lenders won’t offer you a loan.
-Even one missed payment can lead to refusal for refinancing.
+- Mortgage arrears: Every missed home loan payment counts against you.
+If you have missed several in six months, most lenders won’t offer you a loan.
+One missed payment can lead to refusal for refinancing.

-• Your History with The Lender: A poor history with the lender you apply to is a major black mark.
+- Your history with a lender: A poor history with the lender you apply to is a major black mark.
 Most don’t forget previous issues easily.

-• Too Much Debt: Having too many debts for your current income to sustain could stop a home loan in its tracks.
-Some lenders may see you as being insolvent.
+- Too much debt: Having too much debt for your current income to sustain could stop a home loan in its tracks, particularly if a lender considers you insolvent.

 Each black mark pulls you closer to having bad credit.